sajad-mirzaei/ZaminAggregateGenerator/README.md

-# AggregationGenerator - NuGet Package to quickly create the files of an aggregate in the Zamin project
+# NuGet Package to quickly create the files of an aggregate in the Zamin project

 AggregationGenerator is a NuGet package designed to streamline and accelerate the process of creating Aggregation files across various layers of your API project.
 Aggregation files play a crucial role in combining related data and facilitating efficient data retrieval in modern software systems.
 However, generating these files manually can be time-consuming and error-prone.
 AggregationGenerator aims to provide a seamless solution to this challenge by automating